The best cloud hosting providers have changed the hosting industry for the better, allowing for increasing reliability and resilience for clients.

 There’s also good customer support on offer, and the end result is a mix of user-friendly aspects alongside a good amount of power, and potential tweaking for more advanced users.

-While Bluehost doesn't offer cloud hosting as a separate service, it does offer free access to CloudFlare cloud hosting with all of its plans.
-This automatically increases the performance of your website without having to code or program for any changes.
+While Bluehost doesn't offer cloud hosting as a separate service, we dug deeper and found that it does offer free access to CloudFlare cloud hosting with all of its plans.
+This automatically increases the performance of your website without having to code or program for any changes.(opens in new tab)

 Dreamhost's cloud hosting services cover two main areas: cloud computing and cloud object storage.